philip928lin/Py-RAMID/docs/calibration.rst

 	import os
 	import pyramid as PyRAMID

-	# Define an objective function with var and GA_WD arguments
+	# Define an objective function with var and SubWD arguments
-	def ObjFunc(var, GA_WD):
+	def ObjFunc(var, SubWD):
-	    # Create RiverwareWrap object at GA_WD, which files will be copy and
+	    # Create RiverwareWrap object at SubWD, which files will be copy and
 	    # modified automatically from the source directory.
-	    RwWrap = PyRAMID.RiverwareWrap( GA_WD , "Source WD")
+	    RwWrap = PyRAMID.RiverwareWrap( SubWD , "Source WD")

 	    # Update parameters using var from GA.
 	    # Covert var (1D array) from GA to original formats, DataFrame or Array.